 Yes.
-Both pledges and fiduciary assignment/ownership agreements over receivables are possible.
+Both the pledge and the fiduciary assignment/ownership over receivables are possible.
 The pledge and fiduciary assignment/ownership can be created by a private instrument signed by a creditor and security provider (and typically also by two witnesses).

 In case of the pledge, debtors are required to be notified of the security.